 Suspected CANcer (SCAN) Diangostic Pathway

-GPs in Oxfordshire are being encouraged to refer all patients aged 40 and over with vague symptoms to the SCAN Pathway if the GP thinks there is a chance they have cancer.
-These patients will quickly be given blood tests, a stool test, and a CT scan.
-Once the clinical team has the results of these tests, the patient will be referred either to a specialist clinic or on for more tests and discussions with a team of clinicians from a range of medical specialties.
+The SCAN Pathway was first made available in 2017 to all GPs in Oxfordshire as a route to refer patients aged 40 and over with non-specific symptoms if the GP thinks there is a chance they have cancer.
+Patients referred to the SCAN Pathway are given blood tests, a stool test (if one has not been done recently), and a CT scan within two week of their referral.
+Once the clinical team has the results of these tests, the patient is referred either back to their GP, to a specialist clinic, or on for more tests and discussions with a team of clinicians from a range of medical specialties.